Kllicks/InstagramClone/README.md

 let allImagesOnPage = document.querySelectorAll('a');
 ```

-- you pass it
+- you pass it a string that contains a CSS selector
--
+- it returns *all* matching elements as an Array